Skip to Content

 A pickup with a camper is easier to drive than a vehicle towing a travel trailer.
 There are a couple of reasons for this.

 Travel trailers require towing.
-There is a bit of a learning curve to towing.
-The larger size and additional weight of a towed trailer can alter the handling of your vehicle.
-You have to take wider turns than you’re used to so you don’t cut a corner and drive over a curb or hit another vehicle.
+There is a bit of a learning curve.
+You have to learn to take wider turns than you’re used to so you don’t cut a corner and drive over a curb.
 Sway can also be an issue when towing.
-You have to properly balance the trailer.
-A sway bar can also help reduce sway.
 Backing up with a travel trailer can be challenging as well.
-Backing requires careful coordination and practice to master.
+It’s kind of counterintuitive.

 Winner: It’s easier to drive a truck with a camper than a travel trailer.

-Truck campers are usually smaller than travel trailers.
-Most models typically measure between 8 to 20 feet in length, with a width of 7 to 8 feet, and a height of 10 to 13 feet when mounted to the truck.
-The average weight of a truck camper ranges from 1,000 to 5,000 pounds, depending on the size, materials, and amenities included.
+Truck campers are smaller than travel trailers.
+Most models measure between 8 to 20 feet long.
+They are 7 to 8 feet wide and 10 to 13 feet tall when mounted to the truck.
+Truck camper weigh between 1,000 and 5,000 pounds, depending on the size, materials, and amenities included.

-Travel trailers, unlike truck campers, offer a more diverse range of sizes.
-Small travel trailers, such as teardrop trailers and pop-up campers, can range from 8 to 20 feet in length, 4 to 8 feet in width, and 4 to 10 feet in height and weigh between 1,000 to 4,000 pounds.
-These compact options provide a more lightweight and easily towable solution.
-They can be towed with an average sedan.
+Travel trailers come in a wide range of sizes.
+Small travel trailers, such as teardrop trailers and pop-up campers, range from 8 to 20 feet in length.
+They are 4 to 8 feet wide and 4 to 8 feet tall and weigh between 1,000 to 4,000 pounds.

 A large airstream trailer